mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 Summarize relevant information and prepare materials for sales representatives before customer meetings.

 ### Example 5 AI-sssisted content re-use
-Assist identifying appropriate tags, translation, and localization to improve the reuse of content.
+Identify appropriate tags, translation, and localization to improve the reuse of content.

 ### Example 6 Consistency
-Assist in creating new promotional materials, ensuring consistency with existing content.
+Create new promotional materials, ensuring consistency with existing content.

 ### Example 7 Pre-MLR AI-assisted reviews
 Review grammar, spelling, and semantics and cross-validate the following promotional documents.